“Oh yeah, I know where that is.”

 Sandile: “………………………………………….I’ll get your guide while you think about it.”

 At Ha Kome, about 150 years ago a man fled the Zulus and ended up living in a cave (read: rock ledge).
 A settlement grew to include normal, non-cave buildings nearby but incredibly that first man’s granddaughter still lives in the cave.
 And that’s the tourist attraction.
 The bored woman Sandile had dumped us on drawled impenetrably, though managed to haul me back from the brink of rage with tales of cannibals.
-They’re quite proud of their history of cannibalism there, though I imagine they describe it as a ‘proud culinary heritage’.
+They’re quite fond of their history of cannibalism, though I imagine they describe it as a ‘proud culinary heritage’.

 On to Thaba Bosiu and the dreaded cultural village.
 Recreated huts and a worthless pile of How We Used To Live, ‘used to’ being less than 200 years ago because this nation’s history stretches back no further than the self-appointment of King Moshoeshoe I in 1822.